ar-i/easynotebook/README.md

 `sudo dnf install pandoc`
 For OSX the best option is [Homebrew](https://brew.sh):
 `brew install pandoc`
-For more information please refer to the corresponding [documentation](https://pandoc.org/installing.html#macos)
+For more information please refer to the corresponding [documentation](https://pandoc.org/installing.html#macos).
+Please be aware that there are some issues on OSX - the site will generate just fine, but you'll get command line warnings.
+Since I don't own an OSX-device I was only able to test it briefly!

 #### Usage
 You need to populate two files/folders: